microsoft/TechExcel-Sentinel-onboarding-and-migration-acceleration/index.md

 To successfully complete this lab, you need to perform the following tasks:

-- Stand up Sentinel with log analytics workspace.
-- Set up Sentinel data connectors for Windows and Linux VMs.
-- Configure Azure monitoring agent in Windows and Linux VMs.
+- **Set up and configure Sentinel:** Establish a Sentinel environment with log analytics workspace and set up data connectors for Windows and Linux VMs.
+Configure Azure monitoring agents and define data retention strategies.
-- Configure data retention and archival strategy in Sentinel.
-- Create a Sentinel Analytics rule.
-- Verify the Windows and Linux VMs display in the LogAnalytics workspace.
-- Verify that the Windows and Linux entries are detected by Sentinel and an incident created.
+- **Develop detection systems:** Import and verify Splunk data, create and enable Sentinel analytics rules for threat detection.
+- **Simulate threats and create detections:** Review and simulate various attack types using different methods, and develop detections with Log Analytics KQL.
+- **Investigate and respond:** Analyze incidents and alerts in Sentinel, and deploy ASIM parsers for targeted registry events in Windows.

 ## Exercises